-Authorities searching for 70-year-old Oklahoma man who has been missing for two days
+Authorities locate 70-year-old Oklahoma man who was missing for two days

-PONTOTOC COUNTY, Okla. – Authorities are searching for a 70-year-old Oklahoma man who has been missing for two days.
+PONTOTOC COUNTY, Okla. – Authorities have located a 70-year-old Oklahoma man who was missing for two days.

 John Fisher, 70, was last seen at his home in Ada on June 2nd.